 To make the most of the second half of the school year, it helps to look back at the first half.
 Make a list of everything that did and didn't go well.
 Think about all aspects of school — academic, social, and behavioral.

 As you look back, think about ways to .
 Also, consider what went wrong and why, and how you or your child can improve things.

 2. Treat it like a new beginning.

 As school starts up again, act as if you’re preparing for the start of the school year.
-Review your child’s IEP or 504 plan if she has one.
-Refresh your memory about her school services or accommodations.
-Take a look at her first report card, past homework and assignments.
+Review your child’s or if your child has one.
+Refresh your memory about your child’s school services or .
+Take a look at your child’s first report card, past homework, and assignments.

-Connecting with your child is a great way to help her transition back.
-Instead of one big talk, try to have several shorter conversations with her.
-Share your thoughts with her about how the first half of the year has gone.
-If she’s reluctant to talk, try asking open-ended questions like “what are you looking forward to at school in the spring?” or “what do you hope will be different at school?”
+Connecting with kids is a great way to help them transition back.
+Instead of one big talk, try to have several shorter conversations.
+Share your thoughts with your child about how the first half of the year has gone.
+If your child is reluctant to talk, try asking open-ended questions like “what are you looking forward to at school in the spring?” or “what do you hope will be different at school?”

 Whether or not there were problems before the break, try to meet with the teacher as soon as possible.
 Ideally, that means reaching out the first week everyone is back.
 But remember that the teacher is also coming back from a break and needs to re-establish classroom rules and routines for students.
 Give the teacher at least two days before reaching out.
 If your concerns are about existing services, consider setting up an IEP meeting.

 5. Time changes to happen within two to three weeks.

 As school gets underway, you may identify things you’d like to change for the second half of the year — changes like adding services or having your child work with a tutor or switch classes.
 Timing is important.
 Don’t rush changes, but don’t let them linger either.
 A good rule of thumb is to make changes within two to three weeks after the start of school.
 Also remember it’s easier for the school to make changes at the end of a second marking or grading period (which for most schools is late January).